Do I Need Winter Tires in Toronto?

 Why do I even NEED winter tires when all tires are made of the same material?

 There’s a great reason why summer tires work so well in warm weather…they were designed for it!

 Summer tires vary depending on their intended application (comfort, performance, fuel economy, etc), but all of them are designed to provide maximum stick on dry surfaces.
 Specially designed treads grip the ground and keep comfort, noise and vibration levels in check.

-However, the shape of the channels and tread of a summer tire does not lend itself well to slush or ice!
+The shape of the channels and tread of a summer tire does not lend itself well to slush or ice!
 Look at your car tire and you’ll SEE the problem!
 Snow, ice and slush get stuck in the grooves and clog the channels which creates a slippery surface with little grip.
-Traction gets doubtful below 7 degrees calcius, the compound gets hard, and in freezing cold temperatures your summer tires are about as useful as skis.
+Traction gets doubtful below 7 degrees celcius, the compound gets hard, and in freezing cold temperatures your summer tires are about as useful as skis.